 In most cases, reaching partner level takes around 10 to 15 years.

-How CA background supports audit career growth
+How does the CA background support audit career growth?

 CA provides a strong base in: